MaliParag/CodeReviewGuidelines/guidelines.md

 - [Authentication] Implemented two-factor authentication for added security

 #### 1.4 Tag pull requests
-Use tagging feature in your project management tool to tag your pull requests.
-When you add these tags to your pull request they usually autocomplete resulting no typos as compared to prefix in the title.
-Same tags can be added to the work items related to the pull request.
-It makes it easier to search for all work-items and pull requests using one query in the project management tool.
-The reason we need both prefix and tags is that tags generally do not show up in the email notifications you receive related to pull requests.
-Another advantage of tags is that you can tag your pull request with multiple tags.
+Use tagging feature in your project management tool to tag your changes.
+These tags usually autocomplete resulting in reduced number of typos as compared to prefix in the title.
+Same tags can be added to the related work-items like tasks and bugs.
+It makes it easier to search for all work-items and changes using one query in the project management tool.
+The reason we need both prefix and tags is that tags generally do not show up in the email notifications you receive related to the code changes.
+Another advantage of tags is that you can tag your code changes with multiple tags.
 Adding multiple prefixes in the title will only introduce noise.

 ### Enforcement
 To enforce these guidelines, code reviewers can check the pull request titles and provide feedback to the submitter if necessary.
 Teams can also use automated tools to check if pull request titles meet the requirements.